 • Make sure you can always talk in full sentences throughout the whole workout.
 If you cannot you need to reduce your level of intensity.

-• In the second and third trimester.
-We have eliminated exercises on our back and high impact movements.
+• In the second and third trimesters.
+We have eliminated exercises on our back and high-impact movements.

 • If you have any pain or experience any bleeding, stop immediately and advise your doctor.